 15. Oratoire Saint-Joseph is a Mecca for Pilgrims

-The patron saint of Canada is honoured in the Oratoire Saint-Joseph, which is close to Mount Royal Park’s western entrance.
-With its massive 1924 Renaissance-style domed basilica, it is a holy site for catholics, and is one of the top Montreal attractions.
+The patron saint of Canada is honored in the Oratoire Saint-Joseph, which is close to Mount Royal Park’s western entrance.
+With its massive 1924 Renaissance-style domed basilica, it is a holy site for Catholics and is one of the top Montreal attractions.

 In 1904, Brother André of the Congrégation de Sainte-Croix had already built a modest chapel nearby, where he carried out healing miracles that led to his glorification in 1982.
 In the original chapel, his tomb is located in one of the sanctuary areas.

 Behind the chapel, a cloister provides access to Mont-Royal.
 The observatory offers a nice northwest view of Montréal and Lac Saint-Louis.

 16. It’s the Visual and Performing Arts Galore at Place Des Arts

 The Place des Arts is Canada’s largest complex of its sort, with a whole area devoted to the visual and performing arts.
 The Montreal Symphony Orchestra, Les Grands Ballets Canadiens, and the Opéra de Montréal all call this place home.
 The many stages and rehearsal halls here serve as settings for a wide variety of theatre, music, ballet, films, and concerts.
 These surround a sizable promenade that is adorned with artwork, fountains, and waterfalls and is a well-liked location for events.

 The most significant of these is the yearly Festival International de Jazz de Montréal, which takes place in late June or early July and draws visitors from all over the world.
 It draws some of the biggest names in the world of Jazz and is one of the best things to do in Montreal Canada.

 17. Pointe-a-Calliere is Full of History and Archaeological Remnants